-Drink fountains Bins Basketball/netball ring & hardstand (up to 1⁄2 court size) Floodlighting Skateable objects Public Art BBQs and associated furniture Toilets District Park Principally provide for a sport function, yet are large enough to accommodate a variety of concurrent uses including informal recreation, children's play, picnicking, dog walking, social gatherings and individual activities.
+Drink fountainsBins Basketball/netball ring &amp; hardstand (up to 1⁄2 court size) Floodlighting Skateable objects Public Art BBQs and associated furniture Toilets District Park Principally provide for a sport function, yet are large enough to accommodate a variety of concurrent uses including informal recreation, children's play, picnicking, dog walking, social gatherings and individual activities.
 District open space may also serve a nature function.
-Often include higher order recreation infrastructure (clubrooms, floodlights, multipurpose courts, etc) May be co-located with schools to create district community hubs.
-Should be located close to major roads and other community facilities.
-Should be easily accessible by pedestrians, cyclists and motor vehicles.
+Often include higher order recreation infrastructure (clubrooms, floodlights, multipurpose courts, etc) schools to create district community hubs. • Should be located close to major roads and other community facilities.
 Spaces should be designed to minimise potential impacts of noise, traffic and light spill on residential areas.
 Guided by Recreation Strategy.
 Guided by Recreation Strategy Linear Open Space Open Space created to assist with connectivity, encourage pedestrian movement along park avenues and provide ecological corridors and opportunities for living steams.
 Can be aligned with an MUC, however to be credited as POS area forming the linear open space must not accommodate water management measures and the width of the linear open space must be a minimum of 15m.
 Designed in accordance with Designing out Crime Guidelines.
 Overlooked by residential lots for at least 50% of the length.
 Must not incorporate land used for water management purposes.
 Vegetation retention and shade trees Seating areas in the form of rocks or natural elements Drink fountains Bins Interpretative signage Public art Exercise equipment